Mehras-Bhat03/Mehras-Bhat03/README.md

 	•	Explore new technologies and apply them to real-world problems.

 📘 What I’m Learning
-I’m diving deep into data structures, algorithms, MySQL joins, PHP, and JavaScript to enhance my technical expertise.
+I’m diving deep into data structures, algorithms, MySQL, PHP, Python & JavaScript to enhance my technical expertise.
 Additionally, I’m expanding my skills through projects like a ticket reservation app and other web development initiatives.

 🎯 Goals
 	•	Master full-stack development.